 In 2007, JOI merged with the Consortium for Oceanographic Research and Education (CORE) to form the Consortium for Ocean Leadership (COL).
 The OOI Project Office remained under this non-profit D.C. organization.
 Three OOI Implementing Organizations (IO) were selected in 2007 by an acquisition process similar to that used in large federal acquisitions, including the University of Washington (UW) as the IO for the Regional Cabled Array (RCA), the University of California San Diego (UCSD) as the IO for the Cyberinfrastructure, and the Woods Hole Oceanographic Institution (WHOI) with two consortium partners, Oregon State University (OSU) and UCSD, as the IO for the Coastal and Global Scale Arrays.
 These groups worked together to plan construction of the OOI.
 An NSF Large Facilities panel accepted the Preliminary Design Review in December 2007.
 An updated science plan, the Ocean Observatories Initiative: Scientific Objectives and Network Design: A Closer Look, with a revised network design also was released in 2007.
 The panel for the Final Design Review in November 2008 noted that the OOI Project was technically ready and recommended that the OOI proceed with construction in July 2010.
 The National Science Board authorized the Director of NSF to award funds for the construction and initial operation of the OOI on May 14, 2009 and on September 2, 2009, NSF and the COL signed a Cooperative Agreement, which began the construction phase of the OOI.
-In 2011, Rutgers University was awarded a subcontract for the Education and Public Engagement software infrastructure component, with its partners the University of Maine and Raytheon Mission Operations and Services, and in 2014 Rutgers also became the IO for Cyberinfrastructure.
-The OOI was fully commissioned and accepted by the NSF in 2016, 28 years after the initial discussions and due to the vision and persistent dedication by many members of the ocean science community!
+In 2011, Rutgers University was awarded a subcontract for the Education and Public Engagement software infrastructure component, with its partners the University of Maine and Raytheon Mission CLIVAR, CoOP).
+These programs provided Operations and Services, and in 2014 Rutgers also training in interdisciplinary science and ultimately became the IO for Cyberinfrastructure.
+The OOI raised new questions about ocean systems that was fully commissioned and accepted by the NSF required high temporal resolution measurements. in 2016, 28 years after the initial discussions and In addition, the OOI was built on the success and due to the vision and persistent dedication by many experience gained with pioneering observatory projects in both the coastal (e.g., LEO-15, MVCO) members of the ocean science community! and open (e.g., HOT, BATS, TOGA-TAO, NeMO) In 2013, the NSF/ Division of Ocean Sciences ocean, as well as engineering knowledge gained as a part of cabled pilot experiments and testbeds (e.g., MARS and VENUS).

-In 2013, the NSF/ Division of Ocean Sciences asked the National Research Council's Ocean Studies Board to undertake a decadal survey to provide guidance on the ocean sciences community's priorities for research and facilities for the coming decade, given the funding constraints imposed by flat or declining budgets.
-The committee's report, Sea Change: 2015-2025 Decadal Survey of Ocean Sciences, recommended descoping the Southern Hemisphere global moorings.
-Subsequently, the Argentine Basin Array was removed in January 2018 and the Southern Ocean Array southwest of Chile was removed in January 2020.
+asked the National Research Council's Ocean Studies Board to undertake a decadal survey to provide guidance on the ocean sciences community's priorities for research and facilities for the coming COL led the OOI program through the initial years of operation until September 2018, when NSF decade, given the funding constraints imposed by flat or declining budgets.
+The committee's report, awarded a Cooperative Agreement with the Woods Sea Change: 2015-2025 Decadal Survey of Ocean Hole Oceanographic Institution to lead the OOI for five years.
+The current Implementing Organizations Sciences, recommended descoping the Southern include the University of Washington, Oregon State Hemisphere global moorings.
+Subsequently, the Argentine Basin Array was removed in January University, Rutgers University, and the Woods Hole 2018 and the Southern Ocean Array southwest of Oceanographic Institution.
+Chile was removed in January 2020.